devdoc/SublimeLinter-jslint/README.md

 ### Linter installation
 Before using this plugin, you must ensure that the `jslint` [npm package][jslint-npm] is installed on your system.

-***
-**Windows users please note**
-If you use v0.3.2 through v0.5.2 (try `jslint --version` on the command line) of the `jslint` npm package, you may experience incomplete listing of linter errors (e.g. only the first linter error may be shown).
-Please try installing v0.3.1 (see instructions below) as a temporary remedy.
-This behaviour should be patched in the (at the moment of writing) upcoming v0.5.3.
-Node.js seems to have fixed the underlying [issue][node-issue-3584] in (upcoming) v0.12.
-***

 To install `jslint`, do the following:

 1. Install [Node.js](http://nodejs.org) (and [npm](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) on Linux).